 Also, bigger windows increase the sense of spaciousness and make the home feel larger.
 The views of the outdoors can be both soothing and invigorating.
 These new home improvement features increase the value of the structure as well.

-Energy-efficient windows in high-quality frames from an organization such as AAA Glass add solar heat on cold days and block drafts.
+Energy-efficient windows in high-quality frames from an organization such as Business Name add solar heat on cold days and block drafts.
 In the summer, the energy-efficient construction will also help prevent hot air from getting inside, but homeowners will probably still want to cover windows that face south and west when the sun is shining onto the glass.